shadeed/rtl-styling/posts/rtl-styling.md

   on <a href="https://codepen.io">CodePen</a>.</span>
 </p>

-It can be more complex if the title is longer.
-Here, I added a bit longer title and the result was unexpected.
-I added a number to show the correct order.
+It can get more complex when the title is longer.
+Below, I’ve made the title a bit longer, and the result was unexpected.
+I’ve affixed numbers to show the correct order.

 ![](../../img/ltr-mix-4.jpg)

 When `dir="rtl` is set on the element, the title is much clearer.
-In other words, the sentence looks grammatically correct and in the right order.
+That is, the sentence looks grammatically correct and in the right order.

 ![](../../img/ltr-mix-5.jpg)